Configuration Profiles Homepage on the ZeroLock® Management Console

 • Location

-The path used by the ZeroLock agent to store (cache) files that are identified as being modified and needed for attack remediation.
+The path the ZeroLock agent uses to store (cache) files is identified as being modified and needed for attack remediation.
 Speed of access is required for optimal system performance.
 The best practice is to use space on the local system drive.
 If a network location is required, throughput is something that needs to be accounted for.
-This location will be protected by the tampering detection functionality.
+The tampering detection functionality protects the cache location.

 • Max Size